DSprtn/GTFO_VR_Plugin/README.md

 # GTFO_VR_Plugin
 ### A plugin to add full roomscale virtual reality support to your favorite game!

+### The mod doesn't work with the newest update just yet, hang tight until it's ready!

 GTFO VR now also has a little corner over on the flatscreen to VR modding discord! https://discord.gg/ZFSCSDe